Francisco Treviño

+Biography and MMA career

 He was born in Reynosa, Tamaulipas but grew up in Camargo, Tamaulipas and emigrated with his family to McAllen, Texas at the age of four.
 Treviño played American football in high school, but after graduating he found himself gaining weight and eventually reaching an obese figure of over 250 pounds.
 He joined Muay Thai classes to lose weight, beginning his 100-pound transformation.
 After sparring with a mixed martial arts (MMA) fighter and feeling like he could hold his own, he decided to take up Brazilian jiu-jitsu (BJJ) as well.

 Only a few months after the sparring session, he made his professional debut in MMA, defeating Shaun Wagner by first-round submission on August 2, 2013, at South Texas FC 3: War Zone.
 He won ten straight fights in STFC between 2008 and 2013 at middleweight and welterweight.
 On November 15, 2013, he fought for Legacy Fighting Championship, defeating Lester Batres by unanimous decision (UD) at Legacy FC 25 in Houston.
 Two days later, he signed a deal with the UFC, dropping even further down to lightweight division.
 He became the sixth Mexican-born fighter to ever join the promotion.